 It's very important to follow certain rules if you're fortunate enough to see a turtle nesting:

 1. Don't get too close to the turtle.
 (Stay at least 20 feet away.)

 3. DO NOT use flash photography.
 This is so important, yet I saw so many people getting too close and then making it worse by taking photos with a flash.

 4. Keep your voice down, as noise is also distracting to them.

-5. Use biodegradable sunscreen and don't litter when utilizing the sandy beach areas during the day.
+5. Help keep their nesting environment clean by using biodegradable sunscreen when utilizing the sandy beach areas during the day, and always avoid littering.

 A sea turtle is least likely to abandon her nesting efforts once she has already dug a hole and is in the process of laying her eggs.
 However, it can still happen!
-More often than not her nesting efforts are abandoned prior to the laying stage, because she is startled by tourists getting too close as she attempts to reach the perfect nesting ground.
+More often than not the nesting efforts are abandoned prior to the laying stage, because a turtle will become startled by tourists getting too close as she attempts to reach the perfect nesting ground.

 How conservationists help: